Five Platforms for Sharing Your Services with the World!

 “The idea is for you to discover the type of content that gets you more engagement.
 Among the contents you’ve created, which ones are more popular?
 Find out and create more of such content.
 Whenever possible, though, it’s best to relate that content back to your core business.
 After all, we’re not doing this for fun are we?
 We’re trying to build relationships with potential and current customers so when they need our services, we are top of mind.”

-With that in mind, let’s take a look at some of the top content channels for promoting your brand and business.
+With that in mind, let’s take a look at some of the top content platforms for promoting your brand and business.

 According to an article by Jodi Harris, blogging “continues to lead the pack when it comes to reliably driving returns on the content investment.”
 She includes some data points from the Content Marketing Institute’s 2017 research that support this fact, namely, “80% of B2B marketers and 75% of B2C marketers include blogging among their current techniques” and “52% of B2B and 51% of B2C marketers expect that blogging will be their most critical tactic for achieving success in the upcoming year.”